Generic Name: clindamycin (KLIN-da-MYE-sin)

 - Be sure to use clindamycin cream for the full course of treatment.
 If you do not, the medicine may not clear up your infection completely.
 The bacteria could also become less sensitive to this or other medicines.
 This could make the infection harder to treat in the future.

-- Long-term or repeated use of clindamycin cream may cause a second infection (eg, vaginal fungal infection).
+- Long-term or repeated use of clindamycin cream may cause a second infection.
 Tell your doctor if signs of a second infection occur.
 Your medicine may need to be changed to treat this.

 - If severe diarrhea, stomach pain or cramping, or bloody stools develop during treatment or within several months after treatment with clindamycin cream, check with your doctor or pharmacist right away.
 Do not treat it without first checking with your doctor.